potatoe88888/last.fm_similar_artist_exploration/README.md

     - status code of the connection, expect 200 returned
     - array of similar artists (current limit is 20 artists)
     - dictionary of last.fm and YouTube urls of top tracks per similar artist (current limit is 5 tracks)
-    - *NOTE :: YouTube url counts are more than 5, need to investigate what it is scraping that is not only limited to a top track video*

 ## sources
   - https://www.dataquest.io/blog/last-fm-api-python/